What is an Oral Presentation?

 - Highest clarity and visibility will attract the audience.

 Dimensions for the posters are 2*3 feet (Width 2 and Height 3).
 Please ensure that your poster does not exceed this size.

-Please ensure that you handover the poster to the organizing committee at the registration table by the Lunch time of the first day.
+Please ensure that you handover the poster to the organizing committee at the registration table.

 Poster viewing session and Evaluation

 A time slot will be allocated for the poster viewing in the conference program and Please ensure that you stand by your poster(s) during that session for discussion and questions.

 As visitors examine the display area, the poster presenters are then able to explain on material viewed, answer questions, exchange contact information, and fully discuss the subject matter.